FAQ

 31. How to specify solder mask and paste settings?

-34. How to remove 3D model from the pattern?
+34. How to remove a 3D model from a pattern?

 35. How to modify an existing design (schematic and layout)?
 What is the best way to do this?

-36. What is the difference between numerous ways of renewing layout from schematic?
+36. What is the difference between the numerous ways of renewing layout from schematic?

-37. I select "Renew design from schematic \ Related schematic", but nothing happens; program answers that schematic file could not be found...
+37. I select “Renew design from schematic / Related schematic”, but nothing happens; the program says the schematic file couldn't be found.

-38. I've made insignificant changes in my design, but when I renew layout from schematic, some (a lot of) patterns are moved outside the board and existing traces got unrouted...
+38. I've made insignificant changes in my design, but when I renew layout from schematic, many patterns are moved outside the board and existing traces are unrouted.

 39. I can't fill a copper pour.
 Why?

-40. How to multiply board on the panel?
+40. How to multiply a board on a panel?

-43. How to reuse a block from one sub-design in new design?
+43. How to reuse a block from one sub-design in a new design?

 2. I want to install DipTrace.
-What installation file should be downloaded from DipTrace web-site?
+What installation file should be downloaded from the DipTrace website?

-3. My antivirus/firewall reports viruses, while downloading or installing DipTrace...
+3. My antivirus/firewall reports viruses while downloading or installing DipTrace.
+What should I do?

 4. I can't register my copy of DipTrace!
 What am I supposed to do?